D76X/Loggers/Notes/SemanticLogging.md

 The __EnterpriseLibrary.SemanticLogging__ provides the definition of sinks

-### Use In-Process

-Semantic logging can be used in-process.
-This means that the listeners In order to use the logger in-process

 ***

-### Use Out-of-Process
+### Use semantic logging out-of-process

 ***

+### Use semantic logging in-process

+Semantic logging can be used in-process, but what does this exaclty mean and how does it happen?

+***

-### Semantic Logging Service (controller) set-up
+### Semantic Logging Service set-up and usage

 Semantic logging is most useful when used out-of-process.
 In order to do so a specific service must be installed on the machine where the tracing from the application that uses EventSource decendants is to be monitored or collected.